If you want people to despise you criticize them.

 During the workshop one of the young ladies confessed a personal issue she was going through in her marriage so I asked my potential partner if I could coach her in front of everyone so they could learn how to coach themselves.
 He agreed.

 The next day I met with my potential partner and he was livid – he thought I was stealing his spot light and was being competitive.
-He then told me that he understood this because “all women are by nature insecure because their hormones are constantly changing.”
+He told me he understood my behavior because “all women are by nature insecure because their hormones are constantly changing.”

 Did I mention that this guy’s main clientele is women?